PhysioLabXR/PhysioLabXRDocs/source/ObjectDetectionTutorial.rst

     </div>

-Open PhysioLabXR and make sure you are on the ``Stream`` tab.

-In ``Add Stream``, search for "Camera 0" and click on the add button.
-This may take a minute to load.

-Check if the color is consistent with the real world.
-If it is not, click on the settings button on the bottom and change the channel order until the color is consistent with the real world.

-Then, You are ready to go to the next step.

-(video)

-Download the source code
+Download the Object Detection Model
 ************************

-Download the source code from `here <https://drive.google.com/file/d/1WLWCxxepP8b2Y50280sZJzJ0aeCklE13/view?usp=share_link>`_.
+Download the object detection model and the user script from `here <https://drive.google.com/file/d/1WLWCxxepP8b2Y50280sZJzJ0aeCklE13/view?usp=share_link>`_.
-This is a zipped folder containing both the user script and the object detection model.

 Unzip the folder in a location that you can easily access.

-Go to the *Scripting Tab* and click the *Locate* button.
+Go to the ``Scripting`` Tab and click on **Add** button to add a script.

+To find the user script you just downloaded, click on ``Locate`` button.
 Navigate to the folder you just unzipped and select the file *ObjectDetection.py*.
 Click *Open*.
 You should see the script loaded.

 Here is the code for the user script: